 The National Coalition Against Domestic Violence urges people in abusive relationships to create a safety plan.
 This plan may help you in difficult situations:

 Find a safe place to go in your home if an argument starts.
-Avoid rooms without an exit.
-Avoid rooms with possible weapons or other dangers, such as a kitchen or bathroom.
+Stay away from rooms without an exit.
+Stay away from rooms with possible weapons or other dangers, such as a kitchen or bathroom.

 Know who to contact in a crisis.
 Set up a code word or sign with trusted family, neighbors, or friends to let them know when you need help.